portotype/decodeportugal.com/README.md

 - make purchases with your bank balance.
 - hire people and pay them.

 In Portugal we have a process called "Company within the Hour" ("Empresa na Hora"), which opens part of the company within 1 hour.
-In reality you can't get a company operating instantly with all of the elements above.
-Do plan that it may take about 1 month before you can actually operate in Portugal.
+In reality you can't get a company operating instantly in the sense of the activities above.
+You should plan that it may take up to 1 month before you can actually operate in Portugal.

-# Incorporation

 To start operating you will need to do the following:
-1. Collect identification of all parties (partners and general managers), including a national (PT) identifier for foreign persons or companies.
+1. Collect required identification of all parties.
 1. Register your company.
 1. Name your official accountant (TOC).
 1. File company details on Beneficiary Register (RCBE).
 1. Open a local Bank account.
 1. Register as open for business in the Tax Office ("Autoridade Tributária").
 1. Register as open for business in the Social Security ("Segurança Social").
+1. File the remuneration status of the General Manager.
 1. Sign a Shareholders agreement ("Parassocial").
 This is optional, but most likely you will want to sign one with your investors and co-founders.
 1. Buy a ledger for the company decisions.
+2. Buy an official stamp for the company.

 To accomplish that you will need to gather the following people:
 1. A lawyer.
 Required if you're registering a company online, and very recommended for everything else.
 2. An accountant (TOC).
 Required to start operating, and it's faster to start operating if you already know who it's going to be in the step of filing the registration of the company.
 3. All of the Partners and General Managers (who can overlap).
 For persons, you will need identification, place of birth and proof of address (foreigners).
 For companies, you will need a written deliberation that the company will invest, the commercial register and articles of association and a PT identification number (foreign companies).
+4. All the effective beneficiaries of the stakes owned by shareholders.

-### Collect the identification of all parties
+### Identification of parties

+You will need to collect several identification elements for all significant parties involved in the company.
+That includes the shareholders, be them people or companies, and General Managers.

+To know: You will also need these elements for any companies and persons who are the effective beneficiaries of the stakes owned by shareholders.
+In this context, effective means a position of at least 25%, even though there are finer details to this definition.

 1. For Portuguese persons you will need
-    - national identity card or passport.
+    - national identity card or passport,
-    - to indicate an address.
+    - to indicate an address,
-    - to indicate the place of birth.
+    - to indicate the place of birth,
+    - to indicate the marital status,
+    - to indicate the asset regiment of marriage,
+    - Email.
 1. For EU persons
     - you need everything listed above in the PT section.
     - You will also need to register for a Portuguese Tax id (NIF) from the tax office.
 To get the NIF you need to go to a Tax Office, or someone can do it on your behalf if they have online access to the Portuguese Tax Portal and you gave them Powers of Representation.
 Usually it's your laywer or accountant that does it for you.